First, what is lean innovation?

 A typical lean innovation project starts with working out ‘plan A’ on a Lean Canvas.
 Subsequently, we start talking to our potential customers to validate assumptions.
 As Hike One, we prefer to work in test sprints of 1 to 2 weeks.
 We start with building prototypes and an MVP.
 The duration of the project depends on the complexity of the product and how certain we want to be about its success.

 To make your lean innovation projects into a success, you need at least three disciples in your core team:

 Brings domain knowledge, makes the decisions and steers the project in the right direction.
-He or she also manages stakeholders and updates the organisation of the progress that is made.

 Designs the product, prepares the tests and makes the prototypes.
 Prioritises experimentation over perfection and has a strong focus on how to validate assumptions.